oi-analytics/oi-analytics.github.io/index.md

-Our unique approach represents the interconnectedness and interdependence of infrastructure systems, enabling us to more accurately quantify physical climate risks and more efficiently prioritise resources to enhance resilience through adaptation.
+Our unique approach represents the interconnectedness and interdependence of infrastructure systems, enabling us to more accurately quantify physical climate risks for a more efficient prioritisation of resources to enhance resilience through adaptation.

 Our team of experts are committed to supporting evidence-based decision making in practice to help shape a better future for people and planet.